 The following are the main contacts for Special Educational Needs and Disability at St Wilfrid’s School:

-Ms Jeanette Shaughnessy is our designated SEN Governor:
+Ms J Shaughnessy is our designated SEND Governor:

 - Advise on the deployment of the school’s delegated budget and other resources to meet the pupil’s needs effectively